lonetwin/supycache/README.rst

 time-consuming functions, either in memory or on a cache server such as `memcached <http://memcached.org/>`_ or `redis <http://redis.io/>`_.

-The cache keys can either be *indedependent* or dependent (completely or *partially*) on the arguments passed to the function.
+The cache keys can either be *independent* or dependent (completely or *partially*) on the arguments passed to the function.

 This is **different** from other similar caching decorators, for